LEANNA MAE .ORG

 Teach us what’s best.

-Striving to be like Christ as we journey in our faith
+We are striving to be like Christ as we journey in our faith.

-A light to the world as we represent Jesus and Christianity
+We are a light to the world as we represent Jesus and Christianity.

-Protective guardrails for ourselves as we are prone to wander
+We need protective guardrails for ourselves as we are prone to wander.

 Make straight our paths, Lord.